 The Craobh Airgid is a blend of Reine de Reinette, Jonagold, Boskoop, Brettacher and further apple varieties that was matured on pomace before moving to the oak barrel for 9 months.
 Afterwards, it was aged on toasted apple wood.

 Apples: a blend of Reine de Reinette, Jonagold, Boskoop, Brettacher and more

-Package type: 500ml amber glass bottle with crown cap
+Package type: 330ml clear glass bottle with crown cork

-Recommended type of glass: pint glass, snifter or white wine glass
+Recommended type of glass: white wine glass or tumbler

 Appearance: pours a cloudy pale golden with a greenish hue and moderate and natural carbonation.
 Body is low to medium.

 Aroma/Nose: the nose is strong with wild notes, a touch of vinegar, grapefruit, distant yellow apples and and something spicy to it.

 Taste: my first taste is bone dry with low to medium acidity of lemon.
 On the mid-palate, watery notes, low grapefruit-peel like bitterness and plain bitter notes with faint notes of yellow apples.
 Finishes dry with a lingering acidity of lemon, green notes, notes typical for malo-lactic fermentation and a touch of astringency.
 Also, a champagne-like appeared to the end.